Air filter not cooling

 HVAC

-The answer to 'air filter not cooling' is that a clogged or dirty air filter is a common cause of poor cooling performance.
-A dirty air filter restricts airflow, making it harder for the HVAC system to circulate cool air throughout the home.
-This can lead to uneven cooling, hot spots, and the system having to work harder to maintain the desired temperature.
+The answer to 'air filter not cooling' is that a dirty or clogged air filter is a common cause of an HVAC system not cooling properly.
+A dirty air filter restricts airflow, which reduces the system's efficiency and ability to cool the home effectively.

 Sources